sadasystems/covid19-healthcare-chatbot/README.md

     [User] 58 Middle Point Rd, San Francisco, CA 94124 ↳ [Agent] 3 coronavirus testing center(s) within 20 miles of: 58 Middle Point Rd, San Francisco, CA 94124

-## Contributions Welcome
-Please feel free to contribute to the code base by submitting a pull request.

 ## License
 All solutions within this repository are provided under the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
 Please see the [LICENSE](/LICENSE) file for more detailed terms and conditions.